 Shipping Less-Than-Truckload (LTL): How Are Rates Determined?

-Less-Than-Truckload, or LTL, is the transportation of relatively small shipments, meaning it is under 10,000 pounds, usually six standard pallet positions or less, and does not require the entire space of a trailer.
+Less-than-truckload shipping, or LTL, is the transportation of relatively small shipments.
+They are typically under 10,000 pounds, six standard pallet positions or less, and do not require the entire trailer.
 When shipping LTL, shippers pay for the area on the trailer their shipment occupies.
-The other occupants of the trailer’s space pay for the remainder of the cost.
+The other occupants of the trailer's space pay for the remainder of the cost.

-LTL can be very confusing and costly if you’re not very experienced with it.
 Choosing the right third-party logistics partner (3PL) to help can make all the difference.
-At Armstrong, we move over two hundred thousand loads per year, giving us buying power with LTL carriers, access to an extensive LTL carrier network and competitive tariff rates.
+At Armstrong, we move over two hundred thousand loads per year, giving us buying power with LTL carriers, access to an extensive LTL carrier network, and competitive tariff rates.

-For those new to dealing with LTL, different LTL carriers’ tariff rates can be very confusing.
-All LTL carriers set up their own specific tariffs, and they often vary greatly.
-Specific costs are nearly impossible to predict, as they fluctuate daily based on demand, fuel prices and the exact parameters of your shipment.
+For those new to LTL shipping, different LTL carriers' tariff rates can be confusing.
+All LTL carriers set their own tariffs, and they often vary greatly.
+Specific costs are nearly impossible to predict, as they fluctuate daily based on demand, fuel prices, and the exact parameters of the shipment.

 In this article, we will discuss how rates are determined, the benefits of shipping via LTL, the alternatives, and other things to consider.